gaberman2501/artiselitetechchall/README.md

-# artiselitetechchall
+This is an application built with django + bootstrap.
+None of the database integrations work, though the migration file has been created.

-This is an appication built with the django framework, combined with MySQL, for the digitalization of the warehouse product inventory management.
+The front-end has been implemented, with pages in the django project, that have bootstrap css on them, and the django models, forms, URLs and view routing has been set up.
+However, most front-end pages are empty as their <table> elements etc. are populated using the database.
+The buttons and styling work.